Walter Tyndale: Life as an artist

 Tyndale was born and brought up in the medieval town of Bruges in Belgium, and trained initially at the "Bruges Academy of Art".
 When he was 16, his family returned to England, settling in Bath in Somerset for several years.
 At the age of 18, he returned to Belgium, studying art first at the Academy in Antwerp, then moving to Paris where he studied under Léon Bonnat and Jan van Beers.

 In the 1870s, At the age of 21, circumstances obliged him to return to England in order to make a living from his art.
 He painted portraits and genre works in oils, and married a Miss Evelyn Dorothea Barnard.
 Until about 1890, he was known mainly as a portrait painter, but then moved to Haslemere in Surrey, started to teach art and switched to watercolour painting.
-He eventually commissioned the building of an arts and crafts-style house for himself called "Broad Dene", located on Hill Road in the town.
+He eventually commissioned the building of an Arts and Crafts movement-style house for himself called "Broad Dene", located on Hill Road in the town.

-Tyndale travelled to the Netherlands (with friend and fellow artist Claude Hayes), then to Portugal, where he held a successful exhibition in Oporto.
-Subsequently he painted in England (in a sketching group organised by Helen Allingham near Maidstone in Kent), and abroad in Morocco, Tunisia, Egypt, Lebanon, Syria, Sicily, Italy and Rothenburg, Bavaria (a town he described as "a little paradise for sketchers").
+Tyndale travelled to the Netherlands (with friend and fellow artist Claude Hayes), then to Portugal, where he held a successful exhibition in Porto.
+Subsequently, he painted in England (in a sketching group organised by Helen Allingham near Maidstone in Kent), and abroad in Morocco, Tunisia, Egypt, Lebanon, Syria, Sicily, Italy and Rothenburg, Bavaria (a town he described as "a little paradise for sketchers").